LPN to RN Programs in North Carolina (2026)

 Do LPN credits transfer in North Carolina?

-What is the difference between LPN-to-ADN and LPN-to-BSN in North Carolina?
+What is the difference between LPN-to-ADN, LPN-to-BSN, and Accelerated BSN in North Carolina?

 Is North Carolina in the Nurse Licensure Compact?